csoderberg/OSF-Curriculum/Project Setup.md

 ![Project overview page intro](Project_figs/project_overview.png)

 In your brower's search bar, you will notice a 5 letter string at the end of the osf.io url.
-This entire web address is a GUID, or a permanent, unique identifier.
-This address has been assigned to this project page and will always point back to it unless the project is deleted.
+This entire web address is a GUID, or a 'Globally Unique Identifier.'
+This permanent, unique identifier has been assigned to this project page and will always point back to it unless the project is deleted.

 ## Giving contributors access